leanprover/lean4/doc/contributions.md

 Before You Submit a Pull Request (PR):
 -------

 **Start with an Issue**: Before submitting a PR, always open an issue discussing the problem you wish to solve or the feature you'd like to add.
-Use the prefix `RFC:`.
+Use the prefix `RFC:` (request for comments) if you are proposing a new feature.
 Ask for feedback from other users.
 Take the time to summarize all the feedback.
 This allows the maintainers to evaluate your proposal more efficiently.

-**Understand the Project**: Familiarize yourself with the project's roadmap, existing issues, and latest commits.
+**Understand the Project**: Familiarize yourself with the project, existing issues, and latest commits.
 Ensure your contribution aligns with the project's direction and priorities.

 **Stay Updated**: Regularly fetch and merge changes from the main branch to ensure your branch is up-to-date and can be smoothly integrated.